 If your chimney's foundation (or the soils underneath that foundation) are unable to support the weight of the chimney, it will begin to tilt.
 A helical pier system can repair this damage.

 Your chimney or smokestack is tilting and separating from your home.

 How to Fix It:

-However, structural issues with your chimney are often connected to other potentially serious foundation problems.
-The same problems that caused your chimney to lean and show signs of failure can apply equally to your foundation.
+However, structural issues with your chimney are often connected to other, potentially much more serious foundation problems.
+The same problems that caused your chimney to lean and show signs of failure can apply equally to your foundation or structure.

 One of the most shocking and dramatic signs of settlement is a chimney separating away from the rest of the home.
 A professional foundation contractor will be able to assess the damage and identify the cause and extent of the problem.
 Because this is often one symptom of a potentially serious foundation issue, we recommend checking the rest of the house for problems as well.

 A Word Of Warning: filling in the void between your house and chimney is not the answer!
 Many homeowners will have the void filled with masonry, foam, caulk, or some other material.
 This is a temporary fix only -- and it'll have to be removed when the real repair is done.

 (Top) A chimney is tilting away from the home foundation by about 1".

 (Bottom) The chimney repaired with a helical pier system, used in conjunction with a push pier foundation repair on the main house foundation.

 Chimneys will sometimes fail when they have a missing or inadequate chimney footing.
 When this occurs, your chimney has not been designed with the proper structural support, and it must fail over time.